bbiswal333/bulletinboard/README.md

 The application will be pushed using the settings in the provided in `manifest.yml`.
 You can get the exact urls/routes that have been assigned to the application with `cf apps`.

 ### Create approuter routes per tenant
-We make use of the trial subaccount such as `d012345trial` that has a 1-1 relationship to the **Identity Zone `useridtrial`** and which is configured for the **trial CF Org** and is under your control.
+We make use of the trial subaccount such as `<<your-user-id>>trial` that has a 1-1 relationship to the **Identity Zone `useridtrial`** and which is configured for the **trial CF Org** and is under your control.
 Note furthermore that the `TENANT_HOST_PATTERN` environment variable ( see `manifest.yml` file) specifies how the approuter should derive the tenant from the URL.
 ```
-cf map-route approuter cfapps.sap.hana.ondemand.com -n useridtrial-approuter-userid
+cf map-route approuter cfapps.sap.hana.ondemand.com -n <<your-user-id>>trial-approuter-<<your-user-id>>
 ```

 ### Test the deployed application
 Open a browser to test whether your microservice runs in the cloud.
-For this use the approuter URL `https://useridtrial-approuter-userid.cfapps.sap.hana.ondemand.com/ads/health`.
+For this use the approuter URL `https://<<your-user-id>>trial-approuter-<<your-user-id>>.cfapps.sap.hana.ondemand.com/ads/health`.
 This will bring you the **login page**.
 Note: You have to enter here not your Cloud Foundry credentials.
 You need to sign up to the XSUAA identity provider first.
 After successful login you get redirected to the advertisement service that return you an empty list of advertisements `[]`.

-This [`xs-app.json`](https://github.wdf.sap.corp/refapps/cc-bulletinboard-ads-spring-webmvc/blob/solution-24-Make-App-Secure/src/main/approuter/xs-app.json) file specifies how the approuter routes are mapped to the advertisement routes.
+This [`xs-app.json`](/src/main/approuter/xs-app.json) file specifies how the approuter routes are mapped to the advertisement routes.

-Find a step-by-step description on how to test within `Postman` [here](https://github.wdf.sap.corp/refapps/cc-bulletinboard-ads-spring-webmvc/tree/Documentation/Security/Exercise_25_Create_SystemTest).
+Find a step-by-step description on how to test within `REST client` [here](https://github.wdf.sap.corp/refapps/cc-bulletinboard-ads-spring-webmvc/tree/Documentation/Security/Exercise_25_Create_SystemTest).